repositor224/SustainityAI/README.md

 SustainityAI Chatbot is a simple AI Chatbot with OpenAI's GPT-3.5 Turbo Language Model API utilized.
 It includes the function of generating responses based on user's input about sustainbility questions, along with generating customized computer notifications on possible events that users can organize based on user's responses about their personal preferences such as their favourite events.

-The chatbot is built using Java.
+The chatbot is built using Java and can be run both on Windows and Mac.
 It is submitted to and is the winner of "AI for Change" hackathon with 500+ participants.

 Clone the repository: git clone https://github.com/repositor224/Sustainity.git